-When the Committee set the 2011 GAIP targets, it also approved certain significant non-budgeted business circumstances for which adjustment could be made by the Committee to the reported net income for purposes of calculating the award.
-They included site consolidation expenditures for consolidating U.S. manufacturing locations beyond budgeted amounts, customer bankruptcies or plant shutdowns; change in accounting principles, unusual factors driving an increased tax rate; non-recurring adjustments to income such as asset write-downs or write-offs, restructuring and related charges and first-year acquisition costs/losses or gains; adverse legal judgments, settlements, litigation expenses, and legal (including VAT assessments) and environmental reserves; expenditures for discretionary Board initiated or approved corporate actions, plans or major initiatives, including individual personnel actions; and changes in exchange rates.
+When the Committee set the 2013 GAIP targets, it also approved certain significant non-budgeted business circumstances for which adjustment could be made by the Committee to the reported net income for purposes of calculating the award.
+They included site consolidation expenditures for consolidating U.S. manufacturing locations beyond budgeted amounts; customer bankruptcies or plant shutdowns; change in accounting principles, unusual factors driving an increased tax rate; non-recurring adjustments to income such as asset write-downs or write-offs, restructuring and related charges and first-year acquisition costs/losses; adverse legal judgments, settlements, litigation expenses, and legal (including VAT assessments) and environmental reserves; expenditures for discretionary Board initiated or approved corporate actions, plans or major initiatives, including individual personnel actions; and changes in exchange rates.
+To be "significant" an individual effect must have a pre-tax impact of at least \$200,000, or the pre-tax equivalent for tax adjustments.
+No adjustment to earnings is applied unless the aggregate total of all effects is at least \$1 million on a pre-tax basis.

-In 2011, reported net income was \$43.6 million, exceeding the GAIP maximum goal of \$42.4 million.
-Under such net income level, a corporate award of 100% of the maximum potential would be earned.
-However, the Committee considered three non-budgeted items and adjusted the actual payout percentage.
-The Committee used its discretion to adjust the net income amount downward to reflect a non-cash gain that occurred as a result of Quaker's mid-year acquisition of the remaining portion of its Mexican affiliate, while adjusting the net income amount upward to adjust for increased reserves and unbudgeted environmental costs for an environmental matter and for certain unbudgeted expenses related to acquisitions.
-Accordingly, taking into account the three adjustments made by the Committee, all participants earned an award between the target and maximum levels equal to 81% of the maximum potential for the corporate component of the GAIP bonus.
+In 2013, reported net income was \$56.3 million, approximating the GAIP maximum goal.
+Under such net income level, a corporate award at the maximum amount would have been earned.
+However, the Committee considered five non-budgeted items and adjusted the actual payout percentage.
+The Committee used its discretion to adjust the net income amount substantially downward to exclude the equity income from a captive insurance company and for an adjustment related to an earnout paid to the sellers in a previous acquisition.
+The Committee also adjusted the net income upward to adjust for charges taken related to certain tax matters and for the streamlining of certain operations, as well as adjusting for the writedown of certain assets related to the devaluation of the Venezuelan Bolivar.
+Accordingly, taking into account the five adjustments made by the Committee, all participants earned an award between the target and maximum levels equal to 72% of the maximum potential for the corporate component of the GAIP bonus.